namesake.

 56 | Elephant Foot Palm

 A member of the agave family, this plant is native to the desert of eastern Mexico.
 It grows as tall as 9 meters (30 feet) from its distended base, which can reach over a meter across.
-The gray, swollen “foot” can store gallons of water and can see the tree through extended drought.
-The artist expresses his regret for not having included a fleeing piglet in this one.
+The gray, swollen “foot” can store gallons of water and see the tree through extended drought.
+The artist expresses his regret for not having included a fleeing Piglet in this one.

 N57.jpg